-The Company's focus is to improve operational and technical execution which, we believe, will in turn enable the commercial side of the business to expand RIP and ALIS delivery into existing customers and to expand and diversify our current customer base.
-Even though the lingering effects of COVID-19 is expected to still be an issue during the remainder of 2023 the Company's primary customers have indicated readiness to order more equipment and services should the Company execute as expected on key deliverables.
+The leadership team's focus is to improve operational and technical execution which will in turn enable the commercial side of the business to expand our product set into existing customers and to expand and diversify our current customer base.
+The travel and quarantine restrictions surrounding COVID-19 have largely diminished in 2021 and 2022 and the Company's primary customers have indicated readiness to order more equipment and services should the Company execute as expected on key deliverables over the next few months.

-Additionally, the Company is making engineering and software upgrades to the RIP to meet anticipated Federal Railroad Association (FRA) and Association of American Railroad (AAR) standards.
-Similar upgrades are also being developed to improve the ALIS system.
-These upgrades will continue to be released throughout 2023 and are expected to drive revenue growth this year and beyond.
+Additionally, the new CEO has directed that the Company make engineering and software upgrades to the RIP to meet anticipated Federal Railroad Association (FRA), Transport Canada and Association of American Railroad (AAR) standards.
+The Company is expanding its focus in the rail industry to encompass passenger transportation and is currently in the process of delivering high-speed portals for a national rail carrier.
+The Company is expected to deliver at least two RIP solutions along with the initiation of a long-term services agreement during 2023.

-The Company is expanding its focus in the rail industry to encompass passenger transportation and was awarded a large, multi-year contract with a national rail carrier.
-The Company anticipates that it will manufacture a two-RIP solution for the carrier in 2023 and, along with a long-term services agreement, complete delivery during the latter half of 2023.
+In addition, the Company is currently investigating other possible market expansion including Aviation, Trucking and Edge Data Centers.

-Although the Company's prospects and outlook are anticipated to be favorable for the remainder of 2023, investing in our securities involves risk and careful consideration should be made before deciding to purchase our securities.
+Although the Company's prospects and outlook are anticipated to be favorable for 2023, investing in our securities involves risk and careful consideration should be made before deciding to purchase our securities.
 There are many risks that affect our business and results of operations, some of which are beyond our control and unexpected macro events can have a severe impact on the business.
-See "Risk Factors".